rusch1981/ClaimsBasedAuth/README.md

 ```cmd
 Scaffold-DbContext "Data Source=localhost;database=IdentityServer4;trusted_connection=yes;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models
 ```
+***Caution**: by scaffolding the model the dbcontext class autmatically generates a connection string that will be used if you do not set the connections in options (see Startup.cs for example)*

 ##### Users and UserStore
 IUserStore.cs is used to search, validate, etc. users.
 IUserStore is injected in the Startup.cs.